Capillary/ecom-api-document/source/includes/_picklist.md

 ## Get Picklist Summary

-Retrieves the details of a specific  specific  picklist.
+Retrieves the details of a specific  picklist.

 > Sample Request